 Kari attended the first Women's Biathlon World Championships in Chamonix, France in 1984 where she was a member of the Bronze Medal Relay Team.
 She competed nationally and internationally until her retirement in 1986 to pursue a career in veterinary medicine.
 She graduated from Colorado State University in 1990 and pursued a life that was a balance of work and play.
 Her interest in the sport never waned and she became a coach for the U.S. Biathlon Men’s and Women’s Teams from 1990-1992.
 Kari worked with youth ski leagues in Winter Park and Steamboat Springs Colorado from 1990-1995.
 One of her life passions is to continue to share her enthusiasm for the obscure but exciting sport of biathlon.
 Kari works as a small animal veterinarian in Bozeman concentrating on internal medicine and promoting wellness.

 A native of Oregon, Brian moved to Big Sky, Montana, in 1982 and is currently a Bozeman resident.
 He spent 20 years at Lone Mountain Ranch learning guest services from the ground up, ending his tenure as General Manager.
-Brian owned a portable sanitation business in Anacortes, Washington, servicing a 5 county region, where he served as Chief Operating Officer of Labrie – the third largest garbage truck manufacturing company in North America.
-Brian has participated in buying and selling businesses, corporate mergers and acquisitions, and is currently the General Manager of Gallatin Club at Gallatin River Ranch.
+Brian owned a portable sanitation business in Anacortes, Washington, servicing a 5 county region; he also served as Chief Operating Officer of Labrie – the third largest garbage truck manufacturing company in North America.
+Brian has participated in buying and selling businesses, corporate mergers and acquisitions, and is currently the General Manager of Gallatin River Ranch.

 Brian became a member of the U.S. Biathlon Team in the early 1980’s and competed in the 1982 World Championships in Minsk, Russia.
 He was the “best line” track setter at the Salt Lake City 2002 Olympics.